Turinabol vs Dianabol: Which is the Better Steroid?

 Gynecomastia and Water Retention

-Turinabol does not aromatize and thus gynecomastia and water retention are not experienced by users, which is contrary to Dianabol usage (3).
+Turinabol does not aromatize and thus gynecomastia and water retention are not experienced by our patients, which is contrary to Dianabol usage (3).

 This may be comforting to some bodybuilders, considering the irreversible nature of gynecomastia (without surgery); at least when experienced in the more severe, latter stages.

-Dianabol may cause more impairment to the HPTA (Hypothalamic-pituitary-testicular axis) than Turinabol, causing lower endogenous testosterone levels.
+We have seen Dianabol cause further impairment to the HPTA (Hypothalamic-pituitary-testicular axis) compared to Turinabol, causing lower endogenous testosterone levels.

-Consequently, Dianabol may require a more effective post-cycle therapy protocol than Turinabol; such as Clomid and Nolvadex combined, vs just one medication.
+Consequently, Dianabol typically requires a more effective post-cycle therapy protocol than Turinabol; such as Clomid and Nolvadex combined, vs just one medication.

-Both Dianabol and Turinabol are capable of causing severe cardiovascular side effects (4).
+We have seen both Dianabol and Turinabol cause severe cardiovascular side effects (4).

-However, HDL (high-density lipoprotein) and LDL (low-density lipoprotein) cholesterol are likely to be more negatively affected by Dianabol, increasing the risk of atherosclerosis.
+However, based on our lipid profile tests, HDL (high-density lipoprotein) and LDL (low-density lipoprotein) cholesterol are likely to be more negatively affected by Dianabol, increasing the risk of atherosclerosis.